thundergnat/Filetype-Magic/README.md

 Try to guess a files type using the libmagic heuristic library.

+Object oriented mode:

          use Filetype::Magic;

          my $magic = Magic.new;

          say $magic.type: '/path/to/file.name';

+Or use a convenience function.

+Subroutine interface:

+         use Filetype::Magic;

+         say file-type '/path/to/file.name';

 DESCRIPTION
 ===========

-Provides a Perl 6 interface to the libmagic shared library used by the 'file' utility to guess file types, installed by default on most BSDs and Linuxs.
+Provides a Raku interface to the libmagic shared library used by the 'file' utility to guess file types, installed by default on most BSDs and Linuxs.
 Libraries available for OSX and Windows as well.

 Linux / BSD / OSX: Needs to have the shared library: libmagic-dev installed.
 May install the shared library directly or install the file-dev packages which will include the shared libmagic library file.
 Needs the header files so will need the dev packages even if you already have libmagic installed.